-So, come to then the summary of today's class, we learned spring mass system with coulomb damping, how we will form the equation of motions and from that how we will say the boundary conditions and from that what will be the solution.
-Then what we have seen, the difference between two consecutive amplitude in case of coulomb damping is 4 mu N divided by k where mu is coefficient of friction, N is normal force acting on mass m, this is small m and k is the spring stiffness.
+So, come to then the summary of today's class.
+We learned spring mass system with coulomb damping.
+How we will form the equation of motions and from that how we will set the boundary conditions and from that what will be the solution.
+Then what we have seen?
+The difference between two consecutive amplitude in case of coulomb damping is 4 mu N divided by k, where mu is coefficient of friction, N is normal force acting on mass m.

-Another interesting thing which we have studied in these case is that in case of coulomb damping the damped natural frequency remains same as the undamped natural frequency that means, omega N is equal to square root of k by m in this case that is the reason actually I have used I have taken the general solution as A 1 omega m t plus A 2 cosine omega n t.
-If you see the equation of motion, equation of motion for one case it was like this.
+This is small m and k is the spring stiffness.
+Another interesting thing which we have started in this case is that in case of coulomb damping, the damped natural frequency remains same as the undamped natural frequency.
+That means omega n is equal to square root of k by m, in this case.

-So, that means basically it can be written like this.
-So, with these now I can conclude today's class.
+That is the reason, actually, I have taken the general solution as A 1 sin omega n t plus A 2 cosine omega n t.
+If you see the equation of motion, equation of motion for one case, it was like this.
+So, that means, basically, it can be written like this.
+So, with this, now, I can conclude today's class.

 These are the references which I have used for this lecture.
 Thank you.